-Here are some of the best ways we’ve found to discover places to ride:
+Here are some of the best ways we’ve found to find safe places to cycle:

 There isn’t one perfect site, that shows all routes, indicates whether they are on or off-road, and includes ridable bridleways.
 But these are still incredibly useful.
 Some of the Apps listed in the section further down the page would also fit into this category, so if you want something that works both at home for route planning and on your device whilst out-and-about they might be what you’re looking for.

 - OS Maps National Cycle network This map shows the whole of the National Cycle Network (NCN), and has the advantage of showing which sections are on-road (blue) and traffic-free (yellow).
 The downside is that it doesn’t include most other cycle routes, although a recent update (July ’20) means that some downgraded parts of the network and some other routes are shown.

 - The Sustrans website has maps and details for individual National Cycle Network routes.
 The NCN isn’t perfect, route-quality varies, and sometimes there are better ways to cycle from A to B, but it is a great place to start.

 The following three map sites essentially show a far more comprehensive selection of routes than just the NCN, but a slightly less-obvious indication about which are on-road and which are traffic-free.
 They are really useful for discovering routes.